I am Riccardo

 as a full stack engineer at a consulting firm I juggled multiple projects for mid cap italian and french companies, notably:

-focused on building and managing "serverless" pipelines that processed ~100M analytics events daily
+good fun building and managing "serverless" pipelines that processed ~100M analytics events daily

 we worked in a fairly autonomous environment where our team owned systems end-to-end, from infrastructure to production operations: